Post Last Modified – May 10, 2025 ยฆ gr8traveltips.com

 Just upstairs you’ll find local vendors selling their wares.

-There are complete tours also available for around $30 aus.
+There were also complete tours available for to take, for around $30 aus. at that time.

 Beautiful Mystery Island Vanuatu